troglobit/pimd/README.md

 ------------

-pimd is a lightweight, stand-alone PIM-SM/SSM multicast routing daemon available under the free [3-clause BSD license][BSD license].
+pimd is a lightweight, stand-alone PIM-SM/SSM multicast routing daemon available under the free [3-clause BSD license][License].
 This is the restored original version from University of Southern California, by Ahmed Helmy, Rusty Eddy and Pavlin Ivanov Radoslavov.

 Today pimd is maintained at [GitHub][].
 Use its facilities to access